Updated: Dec 6, 2022

 When you get out, your skin carries on tingling.
 You can feel a very deep chill in your abdomen and this is often accompanied by that lovely shiver response.
 It can take a couple of hours for this feeling to pass.

-It's worth getting out of the cold to somewhere with a radiator or to your car heaters.
+It's worth getting out of the cold to somewhere with a radiator or to your car heaters (try not to blast them on full heat).
 But don't drive until you've stopped shivering.
 A hot water bottle inside your clothes is also a good plan, as are those little hand warmers that click to heat up.

 Warm up from within

 As well as your warm drink, there are other ways to get yourself warm to the core.
 Breathing in warm air is thought to help, which is why there is such a strong tradition of sauna and cold water, especially in Scandinavian countries.
-If you can't get into a sauna, any warm area will do.
+Although, again, exercise caution, especially if the sauna's really hot.
+A warm room is usually better.

-You can also try exercise like a brisk walk.
+You can also try light exercise like walking or light housework!
 But bear in mind that shivering uses up a lot of energy, as does swimming in cold water, so make sure your fuel your body.
 Getting your heart and digestive systems working will also help you warm up, and some foods are thought to generate more heat than others.
 So have a snack, a drink and wrap up before going for a walk.

 Time for that shower